On indicators of Hopf algebras: Preliminaries

 A Hopf algebra in ${}^H_H \YD$ is called a {\em braided Hopf algebra over $H$}.
 By definition, it is an ordinary algebra, an ordinary coalgebra, and a left Yetter-Drinfeld module over $H$.

-Let $B$ be a braided Hopf algebra with multiplication $\nabla$ and comultiplication $\Delta$.
+Now let $B$ be a braided Hopf algebra over $H$ with multiplication $\nabla$ and comultiplication $\Delta$.
 To avoid confusion with the coaction of $H$, we denote the comultiplication as $\Delta(b) = b^{<1>} \otimes b^{<2>}$ ($b \in B$).
 It is known that the antipode $S$ of $B$ is an anti-algebra map and an anti-coalgebra map in the `braided sense'.
-Namely, we have
+Namely,

 For each $a, b \in B$, their {\em braided commutator} $[a,b]_c$ is defined by

 Now let $B$ and $B'$ be braided Hopf algebras over $H$.
 Then $B \mathop{\underline{\otimes}} B'$ is both an algebra and a coalgebra in ${}^H_H \YD$.
 However, in general, one cannot show that $B \mathop{\underline{\otimes}} B'$ is a bialgebra in ${}^H_H \YD$.
 So we assume that $B$ and $B'$ {\em centralize each other} \cite{MR1990929}, {\it i.e.}, $c_{B',B} \circ c_{B,B'} = \id_{B \otimes B'}$.
 Then $B \mathop{\underline{\otimes}} B'$ is shown to be a bialgebra in ${}^H_H \YD$.
 This is in fact a braided Hopf algebra over $H$ with antipode $S_{B \mathop{\underline{\otimes}} B'} = S_B \otimes S_{B'}$.